warguns/wp-reviews-hexagonal-architecture-example/Readme.md

 Run: ```make plugin``` to generate a build folder with the reduced build inside.

+### Coding Standards

+The project is using the Wordpress Coding Standards, but ignoring the file naming exceptions and cache warnings.

+Run: ```make cs``` to run the CodeSniffer and check your files

 ### About the plugin:

 The plugin permits you to append reviews on the posts using a shortcode, and manage it's publication on the admin area